Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 Proton VPN is great for torrenting.
 It lets you download torrents, has no data limit, and keeps your IP address and DNS queries inside the VPN tunnel, ensuring your traffic remains private.
-However, its kill switch doesn't function properly, as it allows some unencrypted traffic through upon restarting your system.
-It also lacks anonymity-preserving registration options, as it requires an email address and password to create an account.
+Its kill switch effectively blocks unencrypted traffic leaking from your device after a restart or software crash, too.
+That said, it lacks anonymity-preserving registration options, requiring an email address and password to create an account.

 Pros